Linda Martin

-Linda Martin (born 27 March 1952) is an Irish singer and television presenter.
-She is best known as the winner of the 1992 Eurovision Song Contest during which she represented Ireland with the song "Why Me?", the first of a record three consecutive wins by Ireland.
+Linda Martin (born 27 March 1952) is a singer and television presenter from Northern Ireland.
+She is best known as the winner of the Eurovision Song Contest 1992 during which she represented Ireland with the song "Why Me?", the first of a record three consecutive wins by Ireland.
 She is also known within Ireland as a member of the band Chips.

 Early life and family

 Born in Belfast in 1952, Martin is of Irish, Scottish and Italian ancestry.
 Her father's family's surname was originally Martini.
 Her paternal great-grandfather Francis Martini was born in Dublin to immigrants from Saronno, north of Milan, Italy.
 Two of Martin's maternal great-grandparents, William Green and Elizabeth Nangle, had a coal-mining background; they had transferred to Belfast from Larkhall, Scotland.

 Career

 Chips

 Martin began her musical career when she joined the band Chips in Omagh in 1969.
 They quickly became one of the top bands in Ireland on the live circuit, and released hit singles "Love Matters", "Twice a Week" and "Goodbye Goodbye" during the mid-to-late 1970s.
 In 1972, Martin left Chips to be a vocalist with new group Lyttle People, but rejoined her former bandmates the following year.

 The group appeared on Opportunity Knocks in 1974 and appeared a number of times on British television promoting their singles, but never scored a UK hit.
 With multiple entries to the Irish National finals of the Eurovision Song Contest, the band carried on into the 1980s.
 They scored a final Irish hit in 1982 with "David's Song (Who'll Come With Me)", after which Martin left when she won the Castlebar Song Contest with "Edge of the Universe" in 1983.
-From this point, she concentrated on a solo career as well as occasional live appearances with Chips until they recruited a new lead singer (Valerie Roe) in the late 1980s.
+From this point, she concentrated on a solo career as well as occasional live appearances with Chips as her backing band.